 Newcomers often mistake beck Row for Mildenhall Village because it is located so close to the base.

 Lakenheath is located in the north of the district, about five miles from RAF Mildenhall.
-It consists of fenland and, adjacent to the airfield, typical breck heathland.
-The parish church has a massive chambered tie-beam roof and a wonderful set of 15th century carve benches.
+The Lakenheath parish church has a massive chambered tie-beam roof and a wonderful set of 15th century carve benches.

-This lovely, quite is set in the forest on the south bank of the river Little Ouse, about one mile from Brandon.
-The village was built on the shifting Breckland sands, and in the 17th century these sands almost buried much of the surrounding countryside.
+This lovely quiet village is set in the forest on the south bank of the river Little Ouse, about one mile from Brandon.
+The village was built on the shifting Breckland sands that in the 17th century these sands almost buried much of the surrounding countryside.

 Brandon lies in the extreme north of the district of the south bank of the Little Ouse about ten miles from Mildenhall.
 It is surrounded by heath and fenland.
 The extremely sandy soil has been contained by planking taken from the woodlands of Thetford Chase in 1920.
-The extremely sandy soil has been contained by planking taken from the woodlands of Thetford Chase in 1920.
 The forest covers an area of nearly 80 square miles reaching across Suffolk and Norfolk.
 Flint has played a significant part in the historic development of Brandon.
 As well as being used in buildings, it was mined in the early Neolithic days for use as arrowheads and other implements.
 The prehistoric flint mines, at Grimes Graves, just three miles across the county border of Norfolk, are open to view.

-This village is about three miles from Brandon, it is also the site of Center Parcs, a holiday resort-type village, which opened in 1989.
+This village is about three miles from Brandon, it is also the location of Center Parcs, a holiday resort-type village which opened in 1989.
 Also two miles from the village is a towering Corinthian column.
 The column was erected as a war memorial after World War I. It stands 113 feet high with an urn at its top.

 Icklingham is located on the north bank of the River Lark.
 This district is noted for many relics left by the previous British, Roman, and Saxon inhabitants of West Suffolk.